fusionjs/fusionjs/fusion-core/docs/guides/dependencies.md

 Notice that in the example above, once we have the memoized instance of the session service (which the plugin provided to us) we only ever call `session.set` and `session.get`.

-This means we can easily mock the `Session` dependency in both `Name` and `Greeting` plugins when unit testing them, and it also means that if we want to use, for example, Redis as a session store, all we need to do is replace `fusion-plugin-jwt-session` with a plugin that uses Redis.
+This means we can easily mock the `Session` dependency in both `Name` and `Greeting` plugins when unit testing them, and it also means that if we want to use, for example, Redis as a session store, all we need to do is replace `fusion-plugin-jwt` with a plugin that uses Redis.